Nivia Sports: The founder's era

-Freewill was established in 1934 at Sialkot, now in Pakistan, by Nihal Chand Kharabanda.
+Freewill was established in 1934 at Sialkot, by Nihal Chand Kharabanda.
 After the partition of the Indian subcontinent into two separate countries of India and Pakistan, the company shifted its base from Sialkot to Mumbai, India.
 From Mumbai, it shifted to Meerut and finally settled down in Jalandhar, Punjab in 1950.
 He was a post-graduate in political science from Jalandhar, Punjab and joined the National Institute of Sports in Patiala, Punjab to enhance his knowledge about sports equipment and worked according to the needs of Indian sports industries.